We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

-CoinMama allows customers in almost every country to buy bitcoin with a credit or debit card.
-They charge an ~8% fee on each purchase.
+Coinmama allows customers in almost every country to buy bitcoin.
+They charge a 4.9%-5.9% (depends on volume) fee on each purchase.

 Bitcoin.de is a major European peer-to-peer Bitcoin exchange.
 Users can buy bitcoin online from other Bitcoin.de users through SEPA bank transfers.